-Timothy J. O’Brien has over 25 years of litigation experience.
+Timothy J. O’Brien has over 30 years of litigation experience.
 As a former prosecutor and in the course of his work in civil litigation, he has tried numerous cases before judges and juries.
-His practice focuses on the many issues confronting businesses and individuals in today’s litigious society including employment, information security and collegiate sports law issues.
+His practice focuses on employment and collegiate sports law issues.

-Mr. O’Brien also advises universities and conferences on topics including Title IX, NCAA rules compliance, eligibility, coaches’ compensation, pay equity, harassment, hazing, and disability discrimination issues.
-He provides training for institutions and conferences on all sports and employment law subjects.
+Mr. O’Brien advises colleges, universities, athletic department administrators, SWA’s, coaches, student-athletes, attorneys, and individuals on topics including Title IX, pay equity, sexual violence, harassment, hazing, NCAA rules compliance, eligibility, coaches’ compensation, disability discrimination issues, and the restructuring of athletics departments.
+He conducts audits and provides training for institutions and conferences on all sports and employment law subjects.
+He conducts investigations into alleged misconduct by coaches, staff members, and student-athletes.
 He has participated in and moderated programs for the ABA, the NCAA, athletic conferences and educational institutions on many sports law topics involving athletic departments.
-He is an editor of a daily website focusing on topical collegiate sports business news and issues: www.collegesportsbusinessnews.com.

 BAR ADMISSIONS/ PROFESSIONAL MEMBERSHIPS